nguyenthai-duong/Deploying-RAG-on-Kubernetes-with-Jenkins-for-Legal-Document-Retrieval/README.md

 --timeout 540s \
 --memory 512MB
 ```
-To import a PDF into the bucket, simply enter:
+To import a PDF into the bucket, use the following command:
 ```bash
 gsutil cp <your_pdf_path> gs://nthaiduong83-pdf-bucket1/
 ```
-and to remove it:
+To remove it, use:
 ```bash
 gsutil rm gs://nthaiduong83-pdf-bucket1/gt1.pdf
 ```
 This setup allows you to automate the handling of file uploads and deletions in the GCS bucket, triggering specific functions to process these events as needed.

-## 3. Deploy observable service
+## 4. Deploy observable service
-#### 3.1.
+#### 4.1.
 Tracing with Jaeger & Opentelemetry
-Before deploy, you shoude edit `ingress.host=<your_domain_jaeger>`.
+Before deployment, edit the `ingress.host` variable to match your Jaeger domain, like so:  `ingress.host=<your_domain_jaeger>`.
 In my case, it is `ingress.host=jaeger.ntd.com`

-Then, run the following bash command to deploy it on Kubernetes:
+Then, run the following command to deploy Jaeger on Kubernetes:
 ```bash
 helm upgrade --install jaeger-tracing ./jaeger-all-in-one --namespace jaeger-tracing --create-namespace
 ```

-Next add Jaeger's domain name to nginx's External IP.
+Next, add Jaeger's domain name to NGINX's external IP:
 ```bash
 sudo vim /etc/hosts

 <your_external_svc_nginx> <your_domain_jaeger>
 ```
-In my case, it is:
+For example, in my case:
 ```bash
 sudo vim /ect/hosts